janwillemboer/janwillemboer.github.io/Saxion/RE/JavaFX.md

 ## Assignment 3: Show a random image, based on a query

 Create a screen in which the user can enter a text.
 When a button is pressed, the application shows a random picture based on the text.
 You can use the Unsplash API for this by using this url: [https://source.unsplash.com/random/300x200/?dog](https://source.unsplash.com/random/300x200/?dog)
 Everything after the question mark is the search query.
 In this example it will show a random image of a dog.
+You can copy the code for showing the image of the cat, and use the unsplash url instead of the /cat.jpg path.

 # Closing remarks